LACMA

 Curatorial Notes

-This portrait of her was painted in Alexander’s New York studio late in 1902 and immediately included in his exhibition at Durand-Ruel’s galleries held in late November.
-It was one of the favorites of the exhibition, commended for its subdued color, flowing line, and grace.
-The portrait demonstrates Alexander’s mature style as it developed from his symbolist days in Paris.
-It is an evocative figure study in which mood and atmosphere take precedence over frank likeness.
+This full-length portrait demonstrates Alexander’s mature style: it is an evocative figure study in which mood and atmosphere take precedence over likeness.
 The portrait was painted in a palette of muted pinks and moss green -- the artist’s favorite colors -- on a coarse, loosely woven, absorbent canvas to produce a soft, hazy effect.
 Alexander cast his wife in a somewhat ambiguous, shadowy outdoor setting with dramatic spotlighting on her face and right hand.
 The strong light shining from below, which first appeared in Alexander’s early theatrical portraits of the 1880s, reappeared in his paintings of the late 1890s.
-Such lighting seems quite appropriate for a portrait of Elizabeth Alexander, for she not only shared her husband’s interest in the theater, she also collaborated closely with him on costume and lighting designs and, after his death , made a distinguished career in the theatrical arts.
-The shadowy illumination heightens the quiet sense of mystery which pervades the best of Alexander’s mature figure paintings.
+Such lighting seems quite appropriate for a portrait of Elizabeth Alexander, for she not only shared her husband’s interest in the theater, but also collaborated closely with him on costume and lighting designs and, after his death, had a distinguished career in the theatrical arts.
+The shadowy illumination also heightens the quiet sense of mystery that often pervades Alexander’s figure paintings.

-Despite her quite independent nature -- in the 1910s she became active in the women’s suffrage movement -- Mrs. Alexander was portrayed by her husband as a fragile beauty.
+Despite her independent nature -- in the 1910s she became active in the women’s suffrage movement -- Elizabeth Alexander was portrayed by her husband as a fragile beauty.
 Her billowing gown forms a gentle flowing line, echoing the curves of her hat and the shadowy trees and clouds in the background.
-Alexander was deeply interested in late nineteenth-century theories regarding the psychology of line, and in the 1890s he began to compose paintings of elegant women in terms of sensuous, curving shapes.
-His fascination with emotive line caused Alexander to become increasingly bold, and by the early twentieth century he was creating paintings in which the figures and their dresses form daringly abstract compositions of exaggerated line and flat patterns.
+Alexander was deeply interested in late-nineteenth-century theories regarding the psychology of line, and in the 1890s he began to compose paintings of elegant women using sensuous, curving shapes.
+The artist's fascination with emotive line led him to be increasingly bold and, by the early twentieth century, he was creating paintings in which the figures and their dresses form daringly abstract compositions.

 Elizabeth Alexander often posed for her husband; between 1893 and 1902 he painted at least five portraits of her.
-This is one of the largest compositions identified as her portrait.
-Its size, as well as the full length of the figure and the presence of a balustrade -- a traditional motif of eighteenth-century portraits set in gardens -- places the painting within the grandmanner portrait tradition.
-When the painting was first publicly displayed, critics commented on its English landscape setting and Mrs. Alexander’s old fashioned gown, noting that it recalled the work of Thomas Gainsborough (1727-1788).
+This is one of the largest compositions and the full length of the figure, as well as the presence of a balustrade place the painting within the tradition of eighteenth-century grand manner portraiture.
+When the painting was first publicly displayed, critics commented on its English landscape setting and Elizabeth Alexander’s old fashioned gown, noting that it recalled the work of British painter Thomas Gainsborough (1727-1788).

 Selected Bibliography